Flap Wheel Instructions

 - Secure wheel to buffer shaft with the sandpaper facing the direction the wheel will be spinning.
-Mount wheel with an adapter flange on either side.
-Make sure the lip of the flange is facing in towards the wheel.
+Mount wheel with an adapter on either side.
+Make sure the inner flange of the adapter is facing in towards the wheel.

-- Tighten down the nut until the wheel is secure on the shaft and doesn’t spin (use a collar if your nut bottoms out on the threads).
+- Tighten down the nut until the wheel is secure on the shaft and doesn’t spin (use a spacer if your nut bottoms out on the threads).

 Wheels for die grinder/Dremel

 - Make sure you have the correct size collet for your tool (either 1/4" or 1/8")

-- Slide the shaft of the wheel into tool and snug up lock nut, no need to really crank on it
+- Slide the shaft of the wheel into tool and snug up lock nut

 - Always sand or buff in the same direction, try to buff in the length of the part.
 Intersecting scratches do not look good.

 - Use light pressure with the wheel or you'll wear it out prematurely.
 If you need to apply heavy pressure, you’ll need to go to a more aggressive wheel like the rough cleaning wheel or a lower grit wheel.

 - Buffing against the direction the wheel is spinning will cut quicker, buffing with the spinning of the wheel will give a smoother finish.

 - In order to make the wheels last as long as possible, stay away from sharp edges.
 The direction of the wheel should be spinning away from an edge and not towards it.
 Adjust the orientation of the part accordingly.

-- To achieve a consistent brushed look, follow up with a fine cleaning pad either by hand or on the buffer.
+- To achieve a consistent brushed look, follow up with a fine cleaning wheel either by hand or on the buffer.

 - Always wear a respirator and eye protection when using the wheels!